Outpost Packet Message Manager

 General Information:

-27-Mar-07: The KPC-3 was discontinued in 1996 with the KPC-3+ as the recommended replacement.
+27-Mar-2007: The KPC-3 was discontinued in 1996 with the KPC-3+ as the recommended replacement.
 See the Kantronics links below for specifications, information on these TNCs.
+The KPC-4 is also no longer offered for sale.

 Some emergency communications teams who are researching using the KPC3+ as a "BBS in a Box" for backup packet communications in the event of the loss of their full-up PC-based BBS.
 This particular TNC supports multiple concurrent connects.
 See the BBS Notes below for details.